Ex-CIA officer arrested for retaining classified information

 The case is being prosecuted by the U.S. Attorney’s Office for the Eastern District of Virginia.
 But Lee made his first court appearance on Tuesday before a federal magistrate judge in Brooklyn.
 The judge ordered Lee held without bail.

-A federal public defender who represented Lee at Tuesday’s hearing declined to comment.
+A federal public defender who represented Lee at the hearing declined to comment.

 The FBI agent wrote that Lee and his family left Hong Kong in August 2012 to travel to northern Virginia.
 Along the way, they stayed in hotels where the FBI found the books.

-The small books were discovered inside Lee’s luggage, sealed in a small clear plastic travel pack.
+The books were discovered inside Lee’s luggage, sealed in a small clear plastic travel pack.

-The handwritten information inside ranged in terms of classification, but the agent said at least one page contained top secret information, “the disclosure of which could cause exceptionally grave damage to the national security of the United States.”
+The handwritten information inside varied in terms of classification, but the agent said at least one page contained top secret information, “the disclosure of which could cause exceptionally grave damage to the national security of the United States”.

-The agent also noted that classified cables Lee wrote while he was a case officer describing his interactions with CIA assets were reflected in the two books.
+The agent also said that classified cables Lee wrote while he was a case officer describing his interactions with CIA assets were reflected in the two books.

+“The allegations significantly pre-date his employment with the company,” she said, adding that the role he had for the last 20 months focused on physical security for facilities and staff.

+The role was not linked to data security or IT functions at the company, she said, declining to provide further information.

-Reporting by Sarah N. Lynch; additional reporting by Nate Raymond in Boston; Editing by Susan Thomas and Cynthia Osterman
+Reporting by Sarah N. Lynch in Washington; additional reporting by Farah Master in Hong Kong and Nate Raymond in Boston; Editing by Susan Thomas and Clarence Fernandez